Tanz0rz/haxe-fmod/extension/haxe/using-dsp-effects-in-the-core-api.md

 ## Set the output format of a DSP unit, and control the pan matrix for its output signal#2
 verdict: bound
-Dsp.getOutputConnection(index) returns the connection on an output slot, the target unit itself comes from Dsp.getOutput(index).
-The matrix is one flat row-major array, one row per output channel with one column per input channel.
 ```haxe
 import haxefmod.core.Channel;
 import haxefmod.core.Dsp;